LejieHub/The-Lost-Island/README.md

 # 🏝️ The Lost Island - Unity VR Demo - CIM 423 Building Virtual Worlds

-A Unity VR experience built with low-poly assets from the Unity Asset Store.
-Inspired by Minecraft and Unturned, this dramatic little island adventure mixes exploration, sound feedback, and simple text-based choices.
+A Unity VR experience inspired by Minecraft and Unturned, blending exploration, sound feedback, and simple text-based choices in a low-poly world.

-Players explore a whimsical world shaped by coconuts, treasure chests, skulls, and more—stitched together to form a strange but semi-logical narrative.
+The story begins on a pirate ship caught in a storm, throwing the player overboard and onto a mysterious island.
+Through interactions like talking to a goblin on Mushroom Island, collecting skulls, and changing the skybox inside a tent, players unravel a quirky narrative.
+The experience ends in a credit scene after unlocking the final area.

 Key elements:
-- Low-poly style for cohesive look
 - Unity terrain tools used to sculpt islands
 - Scene transitions based on player movement (falling into ocean triggers event)
+- Custom UI elements for title and end scene
+- Interactive objects with hover/select/activate states
+- Audio feedback and NPC dialogue to enhance immersion

 Built using Unity 6 and XR Interaction Toolkit.